DAYDREAMS & PRAYERS

 February 11, 2017

 In our first full-length concert, Aella presented the entirety of 'Snow Angel', a 5-movement work for choir, piano, percussion, narrators and cello written by Ontario composer Sarah Quartel.
-We premiered 'A Little Snow Was Here and There' — a beautiful new work written for Aella by Montreal-based composer Matthew C. Lane — and performed music written by Canadian composers Stephen Hatfield and David MacIntyre.
+We premiered 'A Little Snow Was Here and There' — a beautiful new work written for Aella by Montreal-based composer Matthew C. Lane, which was featured on our blog on February 1, 2017 — and performed music written by Canadian composers Stephen Hatfield and David MacIntyre.
 This diverse program was rounded out with music from the Tragically Hip, as well as a selection of Bulgarian, South African and Japanese folk songs.
-The concert was capped with Michael Bojesen's stunning 'Eternity,' performed in a ring around the audience.
+Michael Bojesen's stunning 'Eternity' closed the concert, performed in a ring around the audience.

 LESSONS AND CAROLS